 Meningococcal meningitis has several common symptoms.
 They usually appear rapidly.
 They include:

-- high fever
+- a high fever

-- sensitivity to light
+- severe sensitivity to light, or photophobia

-- stiff neck
+- a stiff neck

 Other possible, but less common, symptoms include: